nmfs-fish-tools/SSMSE/README.md

 ## 1 105    1      2   0    0      1      -1      -1   500
 ```

-This sample\_structure suggest that catch will be added to the
+The sample structure specifies that catch will be added to the
 estimation model every year (years 101 to 106), but an index of
 abundance (i.e., CPUE) and age composition (i.e., agecomp) will only be
 added in year 105.
-We can modify this sampling strategy however we would
+The user could modify this sampling strategy (for
-like.
+example, maybe age composition should also be sampled from FltSvy 2 in
+Yr 102; the user could add another line to the dataframe in
+`sample_struct$agecomp`).

 Note that length comp (lencomp) includes an `NA` value for year.
 This is
 because no consistent pattern was identified, so the user must define